Jeyaprathap2001/Jeya-Prathap-Portfolio/PROJECTS/1. Vehicle Speed Detection using Machine Learning/Readme.md

 To get the project up and running, complete the following steps:

-1. Download and install Node: <https://nodejs.org/>
+1. Download and install Python 3.9: <https://www.python.org/downloads/>
-2. Clone this repo: `git clone https://github.com/bryanyi/e-kars.git` (HTTPS)
+2. Clone this repo: `git clone https://github.com/Jeyaprathap2001/Jeya-Prathap-Portfolio.git` (HTTPS)
-3. Install project dependancies: `npm install`
+3. Install project dependancies: `pip install`
-4. Start the development environment: `npm run dev`
+4. Start the project by cmd: `python3 vehicle_speed.py`
-5. Open your browser and visit <http://localhost:3000>
+5. you will see the result.